h4ckyou/h4ckyou.github.io/posts/bof/posts/babyrop.md

 }
 ```

-Well well the code is code is really small and the vulnerability is obvious
+Well well the code is really small and the vulnerability is obvious

 So it defines the buffer which can hold up just 64bytes but uses `gets()` to receive our input which can lead to a buffer overflow: [ref](https://man7.org/linux/man-pages/man3/gets.3.html)